All The Places You Need to Notify of Your Change of Address

 We’ve got your (probably aching) back so you can get back to making your new place a home.
 Though every mover’s circumstances are unique, this list should help cover your main bases.

-1. Banks and investment services | It makes good sense to start with your dollars.
-Your new billing address will dictate so many changes to follow.
+6. Banks and investment services: You’re going to want to make sure any statements and bills are sent to the right place.
 Notify your bank, as well as companies where any investments lie.
 While you’re at it, order updated checks.

-2. Loan issuers | Any institutions that are lending you dollars will have to know, too.
-This can include credit cards, student loans and any companies offering advances.
+7. Loan issuers: Any institutions that are lending you dollars will have to know, too.
+This can include student loans and any companies offering advances.

-3. Gas & electricity | The address change should be a natural part of switching over your utilities, but its importance can’t be understated.
-Be sure to give the utility company a bigger heads up than Friday if you’re moving the next day to avoid an electricity-free weekend welcome in your new home.
-Not that we’ve ever been there.
+10. Gas & electricity: The address change should be a natural part of switching over your utilities, but its importance can’t be understated.
+Be sure to give the utility company a few days heads up to avoid an electricity-free weekend welcome in your new home.

-4. Water | Another rookie mistake in the making: forgetting to switch your address over with your water provider.
+11. Water: Another rookie mistake in the making: Forgetting to switch your address over with your water provider.
 The shower desperation after a sweaty move can be real, so include them on your “ample notice” list.

-5. Internet, cable & phone: We’ve bundled these like your cable company keeps selling you on-but be sure to notify each separately if you use multiple carriers.
+12. Internet, cable & phone: We’ve bundled these like your cable company keeps selling you on, but be sure to notify each separately if you use multiple carriers.

-10. Health, dental and life insurance: Changing your address with health, dental and life-related insurance will help ensure you’re covered in your new city or state.
+13. Health, dental and life insurance: Changing your address with health, dental, and life-related insurance will help ensure you’re covered in your new city or state.

-11. Car insurance | Contact your car insurance provider to make sure they do business in your new location, as well as confirm you won’t need to modify coverage (some states require liability insurance while others do not).
+14. Car insurance: Contact your car insurance provider to make sure they do business in your new location, as well as confirm you won’t need to modify coverage (some states require liability insurance while others do not).

-12. Homeowner or renter’s insurance | Homeowner and renter’s insurance is only helpful if it’s for the right home.
+15. Homeowner or renter’s insurance: Homeowner and renter’s insurance is only helpful if it’s for the right home.
 Because the insurance won’t follow you when you move, you’ll need to contact them for the update and ensure no other changes need to be made.

 People and Animal Care

-13. Doctors, dentists and lawyers | Informing the people who serve you will ensure your billing address matches and payments go through-how you can best serve them.
+17. Doctors, dentists, and lawyers: Informing the people who serve you will ensure your billing address matches and payments go through.

-14. Veterinarian |Your fur baby has needs, too.
+18. Veterinarian: Your fur baby has needs, too.
 Let the vet know about their new home.
 If your pet is microchipped, update their new address on the microchip registry.

-16. Retail websites | Who are we kidding-Amazon Prime was probably the first place you updated your address.
+19. Retail websites: Who are we kidding?
+Amazon Prime was probably the first place you updated your address.
 In case we’re wrong, here’s a reminder to update your new billing and mailing address on any retail sites, especially those with recurring payments.

-17. Streaming services | Though probably a close runner-up to Amazon Prime, here’s a cue to update your address with any streaming services like Netflix.
-Update and chill.
+20. Streaming services: Though probably a close runner-up to Amazon Prime, here’s a cue to update your address with any streaming services like Netflix.

-18. Payment services | Don’t forget any payment services like PayPal or Venmo-but we’re sure your friends trying to charge you will remind you if you do.
+21. Payment services: Don’t forget any payment services like PayPal or Venmo, but we’re sure your friends trying to charge you will remind you if you do.

-19. Retail clubs | If you’re part of retail clubs like Sam’s or Costco, notify them so you can keep bulking up (and, speaking of bulking, update your gym membership as well).
+22. Retail clubs: If you’re part of retail clubs like Sam’s or Costco, notify them so you can keep bulking up (and, speaking of bulking, update your gym membership as well).

-20. Magazines & subscription boxes | Don’t let a new address stop your flow when it comes to subscriptions.
+23. Magazines & subscription boxes: Don’t let a new address stop your flow when it comes to subscriptions.
 Change your address online so there’s no delay in your receipt.

-21. Religious institutions | If you belong to any institutions, also include them on your list.
+24. Religious institutions: If you belong to any institutions, also include them on your list.